warden-protocol/wardenprotocol/docs/docs/build-a-keychain/introduction.md

 -   FulfilSignatureRequest: Publish the respective signature for general- and transaction signature request.

 &nbsp;
-We are going to provide off-chain keychain infrastructure that allows for easy deployment of new keychains in the future.
+We're going to provide off-chain keychain infrastructure that allows for easy deployment of new keychains in the future.